DRIVER-EU/test-bed-design/doc/README.md

 # Executive Summary

 The test-bed reference implementation lies at the heart of the trialling environment of the DRIVER+ project.
-It provides an open source technical backbone to perform trials or exercises in a methodical and structured way as it provides all the *software* tools to run a trial or exercise.
+It provides an open source technical backbone to perform trials or exercises in a methodical and structured way as it provides a suite of *software* tools to run a trial or exercise.

 ![PTME paradigm applied to DRIVER+](img/pmte_paradigm.png)